Zynade/simple-calculator/README.md

 # simple-calculator
-A basic calculator in JS.
+A simple calculator in JS.